laceto/SDO/README.md

     3- Lungodegenze 2.3.8

 objective n3:
-read tables of hospedalization rates
+read tables of hospedalization rates (5.1, 5.10:5.21) read italian population table try to match rates from SDO with rates calculated

+objective n4:
+read distribution by age and gender (6.7:11) read discharge by regions 8.1pie:8.1sar